trpc/trpc/www/docs/server/validators.md

 ## The most basic validator: a function

 You can define a validator without any 3rd party dependencies, with a function.
-We don't recommend doing this unless you have a specific need, but it's important to understand that there's no magic here - it's _just typescript_!

 :::info
+We don't recommend doing making a custom validator unless you have a specific need, but it's important to understand that there's no magic here - it's _just typescript_!

 In most cases we recommend you use a [Validator library](#validator-integrations)
 :::